 - The target was to maintain above 350 W for the work intervals.
 This turned out to be unnecessarily high.
 I had to drop the power during the later two intervals of the LAB trial just to complete the workout.

 - I produced higher average power at a lower average cadence in the FIELD compared to the lab.
 Power & cadence were more variable in the field as would be expected with gradient changes.
-Heart rate was also slightly higher in the field.
+Heart rate was also slightly lower in the field, aligning with the lower cadence and RPE, and probably the greater environmental cooling in the field despite higher power output.

 This is the first interesting finding comparing lab to field, trainer to road.
 The literature reports that athletes tend to adopt a lower preferred cadence in the field (Hansen et al, 2002, Bertucci et al, 2012, Nimmerichter et al, 2015).
 All else being equal a lower cadence will tend to be more metabolically efficient at the same power (Leirdal & Ettema, 2011).
 This is one of the possible contributing factors to the common perception that higher power is easier to achieve on the road than on the trainer.
 Although this rabbit hole gets waaaay more complicated, as we’ll begin to find out.